-The reduction plan applies automatically to any investor who has an investment with a market value of at least \$100,000 in securities of any one NBI Fund (excluding the NBI Portfolios).
-The \$100,000 minimum must be invested in securities (i) purchased in the same series, (ii) denominated in the same currency and (iii) bought under the same purchase option, where applicable.
+The reduction plan applies automatically to any investor who has an investment with a market value of at least \$100,000 in units of any one NBI Fund (excluding the NBI Portfolios).
+The \$100,000 minimum must be invested in units (i) purchased in the same series, (ii) denominated in the same currency and (iii) bought under the same purchase option, where applicable.

-For purposes of calculating the minimum amount of \$100,000, all accounts in your own name in which you hold securities of the same NBI Fund (excluding the NBI Portfolios) can be combined, as long as they are all with the same registered dealer representative, excluding securities held as part of National Bank Strategic Portfolios or National Bank Managed Portfolios.
+For purposes of calculating the minimum amount of \$100,000, all accounts in your own name in which you hold units of the same NBI Fund (excluding the NBI Portfolios) can be combined, as long as they are all with the same registered dealer representative.
 Only personal accounts can be combined.